opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 ## Demonstration
 In the following section, we will vectorize a simple convolution function for single channel and compare the results to a scalar implementation.
-@note Not all algorithms are improved by vectorization.
-In fact, in certain cases, the compiler may make improvements to the code automatically, thus producing faster results for scalar implementations.
+@note Not all algorithms are improved by manual vectorization.
+In fact, in certain cases, the compiler may *autovectorize* the code, thus producing faster results for scalar implementations.

 You may learn more about convolution from the previous tutorial.
 We use the same naive implementation from the previous tutorial and compare it to the vectorized version.